strawjs/straw-guides/SERVICE_DEV_GUIDE_IOS.md

 ## Concept

-Straw iOS Service consists of two parts; Native part and JS part.
+Straw iOS Service consists of two parts; Service Backend and Service Frontend.

-Native part is a native implementation of service.
+Service Backend is a native implementation of service.
 And it includes actual service procedures.

-JS part is the interface of the native implementation of the service in the WebView.
+Service Frontend is a JavaScript interface of the native implementation of the service in the WebView.

 ## Prerequisite